ESPRI-Mod/find-agg/sources/configuration.txt

 Configuration
 =============

-The only conguration you have to do is to build your request. ``find_agg`` works with a JSON header file enclosing your requirements.
+The only configuration you have to do is to build your request. ``find_agg`` works with a JSON header file enclosing your requirements.
 Please use the command-line help to find the embedded template (see :ref:`usage`).

-``find_agg`` uses a combinatory of HTTP requests or XML paths to check if an aggregation exists.
+``find_agg`` uses a combination of HTTP requests or XML paths to check if an aggregation exists.
 The aggregation URLs/paths are rebuilt following **ALL** requirements from your JSON file in a sense of **AND** conditions/logical operators with one element of each facets.
 Consequently, all fields in the JSON header file are required.

 Build your request